Tyrese312005/Tyrese312005.github.io/project-instructions/data-shapes.md

 At this point, none of the "Display" buttons will work.
 You will have to add this functionality in yourself.

-To show that you read this, add a comment on line 39 that says `"// TODO 0 complete"`
+To show that you read this, add a comment on line 39 of `index.js` that says `"// TODO 0 complete"`

 ## TODO 1: Create More Data